serverlize/serverlize/docs/dynamodb-getting-started.md

 sidebar_label: Getting Started
 ---

-The data mapper included with Serverlize provides a simple, blazing-fast(TM) way of working with your DynamoDB tables.
-Each table corresponds to a `Model`, which provides a simple, expressive way of querying as well as inserting records.
+The data mapper included with Serverlize provides a simple, blazing-fast&trade;
+way of working with your DynamoDB tables.
+Each table corresponds to a `Model`, which provides a simple, expressive way for all kinds of operations.